 When Should Businesses Use Proforma Invoices?

 A proforma invoice is an effective tool for businesses to streamline the many phases of a transaction.
-It is usually used to highlight important facts such as pricing, terms, and delivery information prior to the actual sale.
-Understanding when to utilize a proforma invoice can help organizations make better decisions and prevent misunderstandings.
-Here are some important situations where a proforma invoice should be used:
+It is usually used to highlight important facts such as pricing, terms, and delivery information before the actual sale.

 1. Pre-Sale Stage